pubsubdb/pubsubdb/docs/headless_orchestration.md

 These examples illustrate the capacity of the quorum-based collation and status tracking system to facilitate detailed, real-time monitoring of asynchronous workflow execution.
 This system, capable of offering both macro and micro insights, empowers the orchestration service to efficiently manage intricate workflows, cater to errors and exceptions, and secure the successful completion of activities within the graph.

 ## Leveraging CQRS to Enable Self-Perpetuation
 In the orchestration of business processes, *operational continuity* emerges as a critical aspect.
-This is where Command Query Responsibility Segregation (CQRS), a refined architectural pattern, has a pivotal role to play.
+This is where Command Query Responsibility Segregation (CQRS) has a pivotal role to play.
 CQRS fundamentally decouples the 'write' operations (commands) from the 'read' operations (queries) in a system, thus enabling an operationally resilient and efficient environment.

 Let's take a sequence of tasks: `A`, `B`, and `C`.
 In a conventional execution flow, the completion of `A` directly initiates `B`, which in turn sets off `C`: